NOTE: WSLR+Fogartyville is following the Covid Safety protocols established by #SafeArtsSarasota. For a complete list of protocols, CLICK HERE.

 The Southern Circuit Tour of Independent Filmmakers brings the best of independent film to communities across the South.
 As a new Screening Partner, WSLR will work collaboratively with South Arts to develop exciting new programming; provide our audiences with the opportunity to meet filmmakers and learn about the art of filmmaking; and encourage community engagement using film as a conduit for discussions about social and community issues.
 Thanks to the Peace Education and Action Center for being a co-presenter of the film series.

-Here’s what’s on tap for the Fall 2021 season at Fogartyville; watch for more details on filmmaker appearances to come!
+Here’s what’s on tap for the Spring 2022 season at Fogartyville; watch for more details on filmmaker appearances to come!

 This luminous film examines the legacy of Pauli Murray.
 A lawyer, activist, poet, and priest, Murray’s life was dedicated to effecting change in America, especially around issues of race and gender equity.
 The experience of growing up Black in the segregated South—having moved to Durham, North Carolina, as a child—shaped Murray’s resolve to question and challenge cultural norms.
 Determined to put ideas to paper, Murray left a vast archive, from letters to legal arguments to published books.
 Here, as prose comes to life as text on screen, Murray recounts the events that influenced a transformative career.
 Family members and scholars discuss Murray’s vast accomplishments and lasting imprint, while archival film clips, photographs, and writing reveal the thinking of this brave and brilliant individual.
 Powerfully, directors Betsy West and Julie Cohen make space to consider Murray not only as a trailblazing leader but as a person, offering a nuanced examination of Murray’s gender identity and private life.